Spartiate: Training

 Spartiate upbringing has been noted throughout history for its brutality.
-From birth, prospective infants where inspected for any deformities and illnesses that they may carry growing up.
-Those who did not qualify where left in the forest to die.
+From birth, prospective infants were inspected for any deformities and illnesses that they may carry growing up.
+Those who did not qualify were left in the forest to die.
 Male Spartiate would live under the care of his mother or any guardian until the age of 7, where afterwards he would be taken to live with other boys under the care of older Spartiate.
 This system became known as the agoge.
 Contrary to popular belief, there were no records for weaponry or formation drill trainings in the agoge.
 Surviving detailed accounts stated that the only physical training Spartiate underwent were athletic exercises and dances, besides being taught how to read and write.
 Wrestling was taught, though one later record suggest that the majority of combat sports were not favored.

 That being said, there was a level of harshness imposed on the boys.
-They were purposely starved to the point that they had to steal in order to survive, as well as forced to endure other hardships in order embed strict obedience.
+They were purposely starved to the point that they had to steal in order to survive, as well as forced to endure other hardships in order to embed strict obedience.
 By the age of 12, young Spartiate finally got to handle weapons as part of the crypteia - select groups of men whose job was to cull helot population by assassinating prominent individuals who may inspire the slave-class to revolt.
 Some accounts also detailed wanton slaughter of any other helots found walking alone and at night.
 Upon reaching young adulthood, the Spartiate were reliable and obedient citizens.
 They would continue to hone their skills through basic formation drills, exercises, and other methods of war.